eworm-de/routeros-scripts/doc/check-certificates.md

 * `CertRenewPass`: an array of passphrases to try
 * `CertRenewTime`: on what remaining time to try a renew
 * `CertRenewUrl`: the url to download certificates from
+* `CertWarnTime`: on what remaining time to warn via notification

 Certificates on the web server should be named `CN.pem` (`PEM` format) or `CN.p12` (`PKCS#12` format).